3 DAYS FROM $1,199

 The morning is yours to delve deeper into the best of New York.
 There is so much to choose from, you’ll be grateful for the guiding hand of your Vantage Concierge, who can help you plan your time.
 We'll sail on to our next destination in the early afternoon.

 Strategically set at the core of the historic Hampton Roads region, Norfolk is surrounded on three sides by water and is home to the world’s largest naval base, as well as one of NATO’s two Strategic Command headquarters.
-You’ll arrive around breakfast time, then head out to explore the region’s historic colonial roots.
+After an early lunch onboard, head out to explore the region’s historic colonial roots.

 Cruise Chesapeake Bay and the Atlantic coast